UBC-MDS/DSCI-532_2024_9_solar-savers/README.md

 To start using the Solar Savers dashboard, click here: [Solar Savers Dashboard](https://dsci-532-2024-9-solar-savers.onrender.com/).

-On the dashboard, embark on your journey by selecting your location, desired number of panels, and panel efficiency.
-Use the Panel Comparison widget if you'd like to compare panels of different quality.
+On the dashboard, embark on your journey by selecting your location, roof dimensions (optional), desired number of panels, and panel efficiency.
+Can't decide between two panels?
+Let our panel comparison widget at the bottom guide your decision.

 Get started and watch in awe as your electricity and financial savings rise!

 ![Demo](img/demo.gif)

 #### 🌱 Get involved!

 If you are interested in contributing to the development of the Solar Savers dashboard, please read the [contributing guidelines](CONTRIBUTING.md) for full details.
-Below are some quick steps to get started.
+Below are some quick steps to run the dashboard locally.

 1. Clone the repository locally.
 In your terminal run: